 Plum Street Snowballs and City Park.
 Plum Street Snowballs is a quick walk from campus and I love going there for a study break.
 City Park is a little harder to get to if you don't have a car, but is a nice way to get out of the 'Tulane bubble'.
 It's sometimes easy to get used to your routine on campus, and having Audubon Park nearby is really convenient, but City Park is much bigger and really beautiful in the spring.
 Sometimes there are free exercise classes offered there, too!

 Mid-Summer Mardi Gras.
-It falls on the first or second weekend of school in August and most underclassmen don't know about it, but if you have the chance definitely go!
+It falls on the first or second weekend of school in August and most underclassmen don't know about it, but if you have the chance, definitely go!
 It gives you a little taste of what Mardi Gras is like and is the best way to experience night life close to campus.
-It is always my favorite day of the school year.
+It is always my favorite day of the school year and a great welcome back each year.